wellplayed/ulol/README.md

 # 4. League Structure

 ## 4.1 Definition of Terms
-**Game**: An instance of competition on the Summoner’s Rift map that is played until a winner is determined by one of the following methods, whichever occurs first:  (a) Destruction of a Nexus, (b) Team Surrender, (c) Team Forfeit, or (d) Awarded Game Victory (See Section 6.4).
+**Game**: An instance of competition on the Summoner’s Rift map that is played until a winner is determined by one of the following methods, whichever occurs first:  (a) Destruction of a Nexus, (b) Team Surrender, (c) Team Forfeit, or (d) Awarded Game Victory (See [Section 6.4](#64-awarded-game-victory).

 **Match**: A set of games that is played until one team wins a majority of the total games (e.g., winning two games out of three (“best of three”); winning three games out of five (“best of five”)).
 The winning team will either receive a win tally in a league format or advance to the next round in a bracket format.